 Who wouldn't want unbiased and valuable feedback on how to make better beer?
 And maybe a little bling.

+This was originally a Powerpoint presentation used for an in-person meeting.
 Instead of attaching the .pptx file I'm opting to go through each of the individual slides one by one.
 If there's a strong desire for the .pptx file later though I'll make sure to get it up and available.

 Here's the breakdown of what we're going to talk about in this post:

 So let's start with why we should even care about entering competitions.